I get this question a lot:

-You will be wasting valuable time tracking them and probably not be able to glean useful insights about your content.
+You won’t just waste valuable time tracking them, but you probably won’t be able to glean any useful insights, either.

 The bounce rate is the percentage of visits (sessions in Google Analytics) where people see only one page before leaving your site.

 You might be thinking, “Isn’t that the opposite of the pages-per-visit metric that you mentioned earlier?”

 While you want to pursue a strategic internal linking strategy that enables people to discover more of your content, the bounce rate is a much more general metric that in itself can mean multiple different things that aren’t always clear.